PA110/IT-Project-Governance-Framework/README.md

   Step 5: REVIEW ──► Pick a weekly check-in time.
 Never skip it.
 ```

-**Kid Example 🧒:** You want to build the school's best robot for the science fair.
+**Consider🧒:** You want to build the school's best robot for the science fair.
 - **Define:** "Build a robot that sorts recycling by colour by March 15."
 - **Team:** You = builder.
 Maya = coder.
 Raj = presenter.
 - **Budget:** $40 for parts.
 Keep $6 spare.